 In Guillory's Marxist view, class analysis remains the best way to comprehend the crisis of the humanities.
 Since it is the function of the humanities to produce cultural capital, any crisis must signal a social and economic realignment.
 A new "class" needs new cultural capital.
-This arguments perpetuates a view in which economic structures shape culture.
-It may be, however, that the cultural realm has turned into a sphere that is, increasingly, contradicting (not opposing) dominant economic and social structures (and thereby creating problems for them): while the economic sphere may indeed be governed by technobureaucratic values, the cultural realm is nourishing forms of imaginary self-empowerment that contribute to a growing individualization of society-and, for that matter, to a potential subversion of technocratic values.
-Contrary to what Guillory claims, the distinction offered by cultural material nowadays is no longer "based on inequality of access to cultural goods"52 but on its performative and expressive potential for representing "difference."
-Guillory is right in claiming that the humanities, despite their own official self-image as a disinterested search for meaning and aesthetic value, are seriously affected and transformed by professionalization.
-But the main pressures-and possibilities-that these professional structures exert do not tend to technobureaucratic streamlining but, on the contrary, to a proliferation of individual expression and self-definition.
-Guillory's theory of modernization as a relentless extension of technobureaucratic values to all areas of cultural meaning-production tells, at best, one side of the story, the organizational one.
-However, the work currently being done in the humanities is not simply homologous with the organizational pressures under which it is produced.
+This argument perpetuates a view in which economic structures shape culture.
+It may be, however, that the cultural realm has turned into a sphere that is, increasingly, contradicting (not opposing) dominant economic and social structures (and thereby creating problems for them): While the economic sphere may indeed be governed by "techno-bureaucratic values," the cultural realm is nourishing forms of imaginary self-empowerment that contribute to a growing individualization of society - and, for that matter, to a potential subversion of "technocratic values."
+Contrary to what Guillory claims, the "distinction" offered by cultural material nowadays is no longer "based on inequality of access to cultural goods" (339) but on its performative and expressive potential for representing "difference."
+Guillory is right in claiming that the humanities, despite their own official self-image as disinterested search for meaning and aesthetic value, are seriously affected and transformed by professionalization.
+But the main pressures - and possibilities - that these professional structures exert do not tend to techno-bureaucratic streamlining but, on the contrary, to a proliferation of individual expression and self-definition.
+Guillory's theory of modernization as a relentless extension of techno-bureaucratic values to all areas of cultural meaning-production tells, at best, one side of the story, the organizational one.
+However, the work currently being done in the humanities is not simply homologous to the organizational pressures under which it is produced.
 On the contrary, if anything, it stands in opposition to such pressures and provides a whole array of arguments for the critique of systemic effects.

-If one looks at the general development of work in the humanities since 1970, one unmistakable tendency stands out: what drives this development is neither a growing adaptation to technocratic values nor simply a drive for professional newness per se.
-To be sure, there is a constant and constantly growing professional pressure for newness, but this race for newness stands in the service of an ever-increasing process of individualization.
-To give an example, let me briefly trace some crucial stages of this development in my own field, that of American studies.
-In doing this, I shall focus on a central question in the interpretation of cultural and historical material, that of the representativeness of one's material.
-For, clearly, the usefulness of a historical study or cultural analysis will depend on the insight this material can provide beyond itself.
-To interpret a cockfight in Bali is only of interest if the interpretation goes beyond the mere physicality of the act and manages to bring forth some helpful insights into the culture or society under study.
+If one looks at the general development of work in the humanities since 1970, one unmistakable tendency stands out: What drives this development is neither a growing adaptation to "technocratic values," nor, on the other hand, simply a drive for professional "newness" per se.21 To be sure, there is a constant and constantly growing professional pressure for newness but this race for newness stands in the service of an ever increasing process of individualization.
+To give an example, let me briefly trace some crucial stages of this development in my own field, that of American Studies.
+In doing so, I